Skip to content

 --output capability-demo-agent.toml

-The output is a TOML file with both the raw PASETO and the parsed claims, ready to be loaded into a Sidecar via [capability_seed] or used by firma run --capability-file.
-See Issue capability tokens for the full operator workflow.
+The output is a TOML file with both the raw PASETO and the parsed claims.
+It can be loaded into a Sidecar via [capability_seed] (deprecated) or used by firma run --capability-file.
+See Issue capability tokens for that legacy workflow.

 The raw_token is the source of truth.
 The other TOML fields are a parsed mirror for selection, diagnostics, and operator readability.
 At Sidecar startup, every seed is verified with the configured Authority public key, and the mirrored TOML claims must exactly match the claims inside the signed token.
 If someone edits action_set, resource_scope, session_id, or any other claim in the TOML without re-issuing and re-signing the token, the Sidecar refuses to start.